TheCSharpAcademy/CodeReviews.Console.ShiftsLogger/ShiftsLogger.KamilKolanowski/README.md

 # Shifts Logger Application

 The **Shifts Logger Application** is a powerful C# .NET application designed to help users track their work shifts efficiently.
 It leverages **Entity Framework Core** for database operations and uses **SQL Server** as the backend database.
-The application automatically creates an account for users who do not exist in the system, ensuring they can start managing their shifts seamlessly.
+The application allows to create an account for users who do not exist in the system, ensuring they can start managing their shifts seamlessly.

----

 ## Features

-- **Automatic User Account Creation**: If a user doesn't exist in the database, the application automatically creates an account for them.
+- **User Account Creation**: If a user doesn't exist in the database, the application lets user create an account for them.
 - **CRUD Operations on Shifts**:
     - **Create**: Add new shifts for work.
     - **Read**: View all logged shifts.
     - **Update**: Edit details of existing shifts.
     - **Delete**: Remove unwanted or incorrect shift entries.
+- **CRUD Operations on Workers**:
+    - **Create**: Add new workers.
+    - **Read**: View all workers.
+    - **Update**: Edit details of existing workers.
+    - **Delete**: Remove unwanted or incorrect workers.
 - **Entity Framework Core**: Provides a robust and scalable data access layer.
 - **SQL Server Integration**: Ensures secure and reliable shift data storage.

----

 ## Getting Started